Stó꞉lō: Smallpox

 There are two main theories for how the smallpox virus first reached the Stó꞉lō in late 1782.
 The first is that the disease came up from Mexico spreading with overland travelers, the second and more likely theory is that it was brought to the coast through trade routes with Europeans.
 It is estimated that the epidemic killed two thirds of the Stó꞉lō population, approximately 61%, within six weeks.
 During the epidemic traditional responses to illness may have made the outbreak worse.
 One method was gathering around the sick person’s bed to sing and pray.
 This exposed more people to the virus.
 Other practices included cleansing sweats and cold morning baths which would have shocked the infected person’s body causing more harm.

 Those who survived were affected with blindness and other permanent disabilities making hunting and other activities difficult.
 This caused many people to suffer from hunger along with the emotional damage from debilitation.
 Stó꞉lō culture is based on an oral tradition, and with the decimation of the community, large amounts of important cultural information were lost.
-It is a testament to the strength of the Stó꞉lō people that they are still a strong culture and community after such devastation.

 By the late 19th century, the Stó꞉lō's by then extended contact with Europeans enabled them to learn about and get vaccinated for protection against smallpox.
 The effects of the 1862 Pacific Northwest smallpox epidemic on the Stó꞉lō were limited in comparison with many other indigenous people, because they had been inoculated with the smallpox vaccine.
 Although deadly smallpox epidemics broke out at least once more (and possibly in 1824 and 1862), it was, however, only one of a number of serious diseases that would be brought to the area by European colonizers.
 Measles, mumps, tuberculosis, influenza, and venereal diseases also caused high fatalities among the Stó꞉lō population.